Clubs & Activities

 Safety Patrol: Middle School students are able to volunteer for this activity.
 It is a service to their school.
 They assist at morning arrival and afternoon dismissal in order to ensure procedures are followed and all are safe.

-Send Some Sunshine Club: Students spread sunshine in their community by creating cards and friendship bracelets and writing kind and uplifting letters to children battling cancer.
+Send Some Sunshine Club: Open to students in grades 4-8, students spread sunshine in their community by creating cards and friendship bracelets in addition to writing kind and uplifting letters to children battling cancer.
 These pieces of "sunshine" are given to children at Johns Hopkins Pediatric Hospital.

-STEAM Club: Partnering with Snapology, students in Grades 1-3 experience the concepts of science, technology, engineering, art, and math using LEGO® bricks, K’Nex and other hands-on tools... having fun while learning!
-This is an after-school program that meets once a week.
+Snapology S.T.E.A.M.
+Club: Partnering with Snapology, students in Grades 1-3 experience the concepts of science, technology, engineering, art, and math using LEGO® bricks, K’Nex, and other hands-on tools...
+Have fun while learning!
+This is a fee-based, after-school program that meets once a week.

 Track & Field Team: Students in grades 4-8 try out to participate in Track & Field competitions.
 Training varies during the week.